-Sting - PVE Stamina Nightblade Build
+Sting - Stamina Nightblade PVE Build

 Finally!
 A Stamblade for the channel.
-After popular demand and my own with holding of the build until i was sure balancing was in a fairly safe place (so we didn’t have to constantly change the build so much) it is here!
+After popular demand and my own withholding of the build until I was sure balancing was in a fairly safe place (so we didn’t have to constantly change the build so much) it is here!

-This skill is available via hitting the target with light and heavy attacks to stack up 5 hits, and then it can be used.
+This skill is available via hitting the target with light and heavy attacks to stack up to 5 hits, and then it can be used.

 For many out there, the application of this skill can be somewhat random and confusing.
 Each light attack applies ONE stack of the ticks and each heavy attack applies TWO ticks…so as long as you reach 5, you can fire it.
-Rotations generally using this skill can be very confusing and requires you to either count/calculate your lights and heavies, OR (if you are on pc) rely on an add on to let you know when it is ready.
+Rotations generally using this skill can be very confusing and requires you to either count/calculate your lights and heavies, OR (if you are on pc) rely on an add-on to let you know when it is ready.

-In THIS video/build however it is calculated for you so that you are guaranteed 2 shots of the bow every front bar rotation so long as you do the rotation correctly without ANY ad-dons and ANY counting or buff tracking at all!
-The purpose of the rotation was not only to make the damage high but also to apply relevant buffs and up times guaranteed with out any complications that some other setups have.
+In THIS video/build, however, it is calculated for you so that you are guaranteed 2 shots of the bow every front bar rotation so long as you do the rotation correctly without ANY ad-dons and ANY counting or buff tracking at all!
+The purpose of the rotation was not only to make the damage high but also to apply relevant buffs and up times guaranteed without any complications that some other setups have.
 So ease of use is a massive contributing factor to this setup at the SAME time as hitting some ridiculously high damage.

-Everything about the build has been carefully constructed so that survival, sustain, buff up times, damage application and sets bonuses and procs are ALL equally considered throughout.
+Everything about the build has been carefully constructed so that survival, sustain, buff uptimes, damage application, and sets bonuses and procs are ALL equally considered throughout.
 This may take a little time to master, but if you follow it from start to finish, you will NOT be disappointed!